Set() and List() Function using Python

 Python’s set() function creates a new set object, i.e., an unordered collection of unique elements.
-Sets are commonly used for tasks such as:
+People use sets for tasks such as:

 - Removing duplicates from a list or other iterable.

-- Checking for an element’s presence in a collection is more efficient than using a list or tuple, because sets are implemented using a hash table.
+- Using a set to check for an element's presence in a collection is more efficient than using a list or tuple.
+This is due to the fact units use hash tables.

 - Performing mathematical set operations such as union, intersection, and difference.

-Python’s list() function creates a new list object from an existing iterable, such as tuple, string, or another list.
+Python’s list() function creates a new list object from an existing iterable.
+The iterable could be a tuple, string, or another list.
 It is also used to convert other objects, such as a range or an iterator, into a list. list() also have other uses:

 - You can also use the list() function to convert a string into a list of characters.